nsuki91/deep-learning-cat-vs-dog/README.md

 ## Machine learning based Cat vs Dog
-Alghoritm predicts defined image "is dog or cat?" using Tensorflow backend.
+Algorithm predicts defined image "is dog or cat?" using Tensorflow backend.
 This project is insipired by sentdex's tutorial.

 ## Usage
 First, you need to install needed libraries.